wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

-* **Very Easy for Everyone**: with no technical skills required, you can design completely visually, with full drag and drop!
+* **Very Easy for Everyone!**: with no technical skills required, you can design completely visually, with full drag and drop!
 You can forget about any need for coding!

-* **Total Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!
+* **Total Design Freedom!**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Saves You Time & Money**: create your content very quickly, hassle-free and, since you can do it without hiring web developers, saving money too!
+* **Saves You Time & Money!**: create your content very quickly, hassle-free and, since you can do it without hiring web developers, saving money too!

 **Here is an example of Zedity free version in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]